themesberg/flowbite-svelte/src/routes/forms/checkbox.md

 ```

 <Htwo label="Helper text" />
-<p>Get started with this example if you want to add a secondary helper text for the checkbox component.</p>
+Get started with this example if you want to add a secondary helper text for the checkbox component.

 <ExampleDiv>
   <Checkbox aria-describedby="helper-checkbox-text">Free shipping via Flowbite</Checkbox>